mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-19-java-8-optional-replace-get-examples.md

 We want to add 3 points to the loyalty card if the loyalty card is actually present.

-_Node: In the following example we're going to use Mockito to mock LoyaltyCard class.
-Don't worry if you are not familiar with Mockito, I'll add some comments to the code._

 {% highlight java %}
 @Test
 public void ifPresent_whenCardPresent_thenPointsAdded(){